'10 days. He was supposed to be gone for 10 days. Not forever'

 "We recognise that military operations are inherently dangerous and we take extreme precautions to ensure the safety and welfare of our Marines," the statement said.

-"We will do all we can to comfort the family, friends and colleagues of Lt McDowell."
+"We will do all we can to comfort the family, friends and colleagues of Lieutenant McDowell."

 Conor was the fourth person to die in a rollover during military training this year alone.

-McDowell said wants to know more about what happened that morning and wants to make sure it doesn't happen again.
+McDowell says he wants to know more about what happened that morning and wants to make sure it doesn't happen again.
 It's all a grieving father can do.

 "I want to make sure this is fixed, that he didn't die in vain."